San Andrés Lagunas: Infrastructure

-Economics and traditions

-The people from San Andres Lagunas work in different sectors such as the agriculture, fishing, miner and tourism among others.
-They grow animals and they cultivate many grains and vegetables.
-The commerce activities only have part in the little stores among the towns nearby.
-Apart from commerce they catch many animals for their own food and health.
+Economy

+Principal economic activities include agriculture, fishing, mining, forestry and tourism.
+There are also people dedicated to the production of mezcal which is the fermentation of maguey plant.

+Culture

 This municipality has a strong set of traditions involving the catholic religions.
 They worship San Andres Apostol and there is a celebration on November 30 which everyone gathers around to dance and celebrate.
 The people here even have a temple dedicated this saint.
 It had to have repairs because of earthquakes, but is now in good conditions.
 They also celebrate the death and every other saint.
 Their traditional food involves mole, tamales, barbecue and pozole.